The MOOC Revolution: How To Earn An Elite MBA For Free

 - Operations Management (Wharton / An Introduction To Operations Management)

 In other words, you can now take the foundational MBA curriculum from the leading institutions for free.
-And that doesn’t count all dozens of elective courses available in areas like finance, marketing, and sustainability (far more electives, in fact, than would be available in a pricey Executive MBA program).
+And that doesn’t count all the of dozens of elective courses available in areas like finance, marketing, and sustainability (far more electives, in fact, than would be available in a pricey Executive MBA program).
 So is this worth considering?

 Let’s take a look at the advantages (besides not paying tuition).
 Face it: No one cares where you earned a degree once you get your foot in the door and prove yourself.
 Completing your MBA requirements via MOOCs shows employers that you’re a disciplined, forward-thinking first adopter who has the self-control to be trusted to work on your own.
 With MOOC drop-out rates hovering around 90%, your approach also demonstrates that you possess the grit to survive difficult circumstances.